The Inward Investment and International Taxation Review: Ecuador

 No special tax rules exist with respect to companies established in Ecuador that are controlled by foreign corporations.

-All companies under the control of the Superintendence of Banks or the Superintendence of Companies having foreign companies as share or quota holders should remit to such entities the list of the partners of such foreign companies or a certificate providing evidence that they are public companies whose shares are registered on a stock exchange.
+All companies that are under the control of the Superintendence of Banks or the Superintendence of Companies that have foreign companies as share or quota holders should remit to such entities the list of the partners of such foreign companies or a certificate providing evidence that they are public companies whose shares are registered on a stock exchange.

 iii Transfer pricing